Strain induced superconductor-insulator transition on Lieb lattice: Results

 \section{Results}

-We now go back to the main observation of this work {\it i. e.} strain induced SIT, shown in Fig.(\ref{fig1}).
-We note that the system undergoes a quantum SIT at a critical strain of $\eta_{c} \sim 0.6$ for an interaction strength of $U=2$t.
-Moreover, application of strain strongly suppresses the superconducting transition temperature (T$_{c}$) of the system.
+We now go back to the main observation of this work {\it i. e.} strain induced SIT, shown in Fig. \ref{fig1}.
+We note that the system undergoes a SIT at a critical strain of $\eta_{c} \sim 0.6$ for an interaction strength of $U=2$t.
+The high temperature pseudogap regime is restricted at $\eta \rightarrow 0$, suggesting that strain renders the spectral gap at the Fermi level immune to thermal fluctuations.
+Application of strain strongly suppresses the superconducting transition temperature (T$_{c}$) of the system.
 The observation is obvious, as progressively increasing strain (as applied in our model) decouples the three-site unit cells from each other.

 In order to analyze the different phases shown in this phase diagram, one needs to understand the ``unstrained'' system based on the indicators mentioned above.
 We thus discuss the BCS-BEC crossover on the Lieb lattice in the following few sections and then focus on a specific interaction strength of this crossover regime to demonstrate the effect of strain, in the later sections of the paper.